mrmarcofont/building_AI_project/README.md

 Such a project is primarily aimed at teenagers, but anyone can be a user if they are motivated to improve themselves.

 The project aims to create a tool that gives the possibility to collect data in social media (input) according to a logic of reverse tracking to have them available within a wiki that is enriched by their personal contributions (input) as if it were a real memory palace.
-On these bases using machine learning and neural networks we might be able to obtain freeand usefull outputs concerned the project aim.
+On these bases using machine learning and neural networks we might be able to obtain free and usefull outputs concerned the project aim.

 ## Data sources and AI methods